RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 This active_atoms file just contains a list of atom indices indicating which atoms should be active (all others are frozen).
 The file can be manually modified if required.
 The ActiveRegion.xyz file can be visualized to make sure that the active-region looks reasonable.
+The active region does not have to be completely spherical and the ~1000 atom size is mostly a guideline.

 .. image:: figures/activregion.png
    :align: center